jamesbate/FSModel/2019_07_29_FSModelling_v14/bin/readme.txt

 way the calculations are performed nor the way settings are handled, just that these tasks can be called upon.

-Roemer Hinlopen
-19 June 2019
+This program has been developped and utilised by Roemer Hinlopen and James Bate.